|

 Gene flashed a wicked smile.

 “You’re a showman with magic, and I’m a showman with words.
 But honestly, I think each topic has its own wow factor.
 Okay.
 So, I found very little on hybrid hellhounds and even less on human hellhounds.
 However, I did find something interesting cited in several sources.
-Hybrids’ human form, like human hellhounds, can be either possessed humans or unlike their human counterparts, hybrids can be reconstituted—’resurrected’ from the dead.”
+Hybrids’ human form, like human hellhounds, can be possessed humans.
+But only hybrids can be reconstituted—’resurrected’ from the dead.”

 I released Hellie’s hand and reached for the book.
 Gene passed it over, and I read the passage.

-I know who she is, and she wasn’t possessed or sacrificed.
-No. She died tragically in a car accident.
+I know who she is.
+She wasn’t possessed or sacrificed.
+No—she died tragically young in a car accident.

 “Sorry for the outburst.
-I can’t imagine she is either.
-But yeah, it’s a good place to start.”
+I just can’t imagine she is either.”

 I’m still not ready to tell Gene about Shellie.